Featured Riders Index:

 Words and photos: Gillian Lawson.

-Since moving from London to the Nottingham /Lincolnshire border, I re-discovered a past passion in bikes so I have been attending the local Trials in Lincolnshire and the surrounding areas.
-I have a passion for photography and took this opportunity to attend the events with my camera, where I have found the clubs very friendly and riders very welcoming as they love having a picture taken.
+Since moving from London to the Nottingham /Lincolnshire border, I re-discovered a past passion I had in motorcycles, so I have been attending the local Trials in Lincolnshire and the surrounding areas.
+I also have a passion for photography and took this opportunity to attend events with my camera, where I have found the clubs very friendly and riders very welcoming as they love having a picture taken.

 One of the clubs is the North Lincolnshire MCC which I have subsequently learned that it was founded in October 2000, by local trials riders meeting up for a pint and the general consensus was that North Lincolnshire was lacking a good Pre’65 and twinshock club to cater for beginners as well as more experienced riders.